cjbrock/081720-DTZ/README.md

 # Current Assignments

-## Week 13: November 16, 2020
+## Week 14: November 23, 2020

-#### This week's focus: Procedural Javascript & Basic Manipulation of DOM
+#### This week's focus: Rails Api, Fetching Data, Conditionals, Datatypes

 By the end of this week, you should be able to:
-- Understand what JavaScript is used for
-- Write procedural JavaScript with correct syntax
+- Use JavaScript fetch calls to interact with a server
-- Code basic manipulation of the DOM
+- Create a rails API for your JavaScript front end
+- Use json to interact with your front end
+- Use conditionals in order to control the flow of your api / fetching.

-1. Monday - Defining Front-End Web Programming, JS and Rails - Manipulating the DOM (Changing The DOM With Dev Tools) (6 Lessons)
+1. Monday - JS and Rails - Communication with the Server (JS Fundamentals: Objects Lab) (6 Lessons)
-2. Tuesday - JS and Rails - Manipulating the DOM (JS Fundamentals: Looping And Iteration Code Along) (7 Lessons)
+2. Tuesday - JS and Rails - Communication with the Server (Finish) (6 Lessons)
-3. Wednesday - JS and Rails - Manipulating the DOM (Finish), JS and Rails - Recognizing JavaScript Events (Functions In JavaScript) (7 Lessons)
+3. Wednesday - JS and Rails - Putting it all Together, JS and Rails - Rails as an API (Rendering Related Object Data In JSON) (7 Lessons)
-4. Thursday - JS and Rails - Recognizing JavaScript Events (JS Fundamentals: Scope Lab (7 Lessons)
+4. Thursday - JS and Rails - Rails as an API (Finish), JS and Rails - Formalizing JS: Data Types, Comparisons, Conditionals (JS Fundamentals: Arithmetic Lab) (7 Lessons)
-5. Friday - JS and Rails - Recognizing JavaScript Events (Finish) (6 Lessons)
+5. Friday - JS and Rails - Formalizing JS: Data Types, Comparisons, Conditionals (Finish) (7 Lessons)

 # Study Group Videos and Code